yankunm/Problem_Solving/DynamicProgramming/README.md

 1. **1D Problem**: index i or problem length --> dp[3] represents answer for arr[0,3)
 2. **2D Problem**: indexes i, j --> dp[3, 5] represents answer for arr[3, 5)

+**TIP: Consider if 1D is possible first, if not then increase dimensions.**